loic-prieto/hubot-command/README.md

 ````

 ## Implementation
-The library is implemented as pure javascript, instead of CofeeScript, including OOP with prototypes.
+The library is implemented as pure javascript, instead of CoffeeScript, including OOP with prototypes.
 It's quite ugly,
 so I guess i will implement the OOP with an easier to the eye OOP library.

 I'm using bluebird for promise handling.